 Taking the numerous reports of these types of injuries into consideration, it seems clear that Skechers never tested Shape-ups to determine whether wearing them is safe.
 The scientific literature has repeatedly demonstrated the risk of toning shoes and the long-term impact of problems that occur when a wearer has an unstable gait.
 Yet, supported by the allure of an effortless workout and celebrities such as Kim Kardashian and Wayne Gretzky, Skechers has continued to market their shoe as safe and reliable.

-Do You Have a Skechers Lawsuit?
+Do I Have a Skechers Lawsuit?